Email me to book a research consultation: viperez@chapman.edu

 Discussion:

-This library is located on the left side of the 3rd floor of the Library
+This library is located on the left side of the Library's 3rd floor.

 The library is composed of children's books from 14 different literature awards, including the